How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 LinkedIn Recommendation Examples

 “Noble Leader” comes to mind when I think about Jessica.
-I’ve had the pleasure of working for her the last 3 years, during which we’ve established and delivered on multiple successful marketing campaigns.
-Since day one I’ve been impressed with Jessica’s ability to lead our team and consistently deliver amazing results for our clients.
-She would be a great asset for any employer looking to hire a project manager that can take campaigns to the next level – I highly recommend her!
+I’ve had the pleasure of working for her the last three years, during which we’ve established and delivered multiple successful marketing campaigns.
+Since day one, I’ve been impressed with Jessica’s ability to lead our team and consistently deliver outstanding client results.
+She would be an excellent asset for any employer looking to hire a project manager that can take campaigns to the next level – I highly recommend her!

 What other ways can I use LinkedIn?

-LinkedIn can be used for a variety of purposes, including: building and maintaining a professional online presence, finding job opportunities, networking with other like minded professionals, keeping up with industry news and trends, and promoting your personal brand.
+LinkedIn can be used for various purposes, including building and maintaining a professional online presence, finding job opportunities, networking with other like-minded professionals, keeping up with industry news and trends, and promoting your personal brand.

 “40% of LinkedIn users change their job, company, or industry every 4 years.”